 Key questions Corresponding requirement of the SEA Directive (the 'environmental report' must include) Covered in Part 1 or Part 2 of this report?
 Covered in the Scoping Report?
-What will be the situation with the plan? "the likely significant effects $\binom{1}{0}$ on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors" (Annex I(f)) $\binom{1}{1}$ These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects. • How can we mitigate adverse (and enhance positive) effects? "the measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme" (Annex I(g)) ✓ How can we best monitor the plan's impacts? "a description of the measures envisaged concerning monitoring"" (Annex I(i)) ~
+[Special Areas of Conservation under the Habitats Directive]" (Note impacts on European sites will be specifically addressed through Habitats Regulations Assessment) (Annex I(d)) What will be the situation with the plan? "the likely significant effects (1) on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors" (Annex I(f)) (1) These effects should include secondary, ✓ cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects.
+How can we mitigate adverse (and enhance positive) effects? "the measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme" (Annex I(g)) √ How can we best monitor the plan's impacts? "a description of the measures envisaged concerning monitoring"" (Annex I(i)) √